Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

-The current game is also limited in its sole focus on a pandemic scenario.
-In reality, misinformation spans multiple domains, with health-related misinformation able to influence political events such as elections.
+The current game has a limited focus on a pandemic scenario.
+In reality, misinformation spans multiple domains, with health misinformation able to influence political events such as elections; therefore, future works should focus on incorporating scenarios reflecting the connection between different domains of misinformation; it should also incorporate participatory codesign of the topics with potential participants to be sure the senarious reflects a real use-cases of misinformation encounter \cite{cook2023cranky}.
 Our game only addressed text-based misinformation, while visual and video-based misinformation pose even greater challenges and are harder to detect.
 Future work could include multimedia content, such as images and videos, to more accurately simulate the diverse forms of misinformation that exist in the real world.

+In this study, each player was limited to a single role, either an Influencer or a Journalist.
+This resulted in different learning experiences depending on their assigned role.
+The primary reason for not having role-switching in our study was the length of the game and its cognitive demands, which we feared would lead to player exhaustion if roles were switched mid-game.
+In future iterations, we aim to improve the design by allowing players to save their progress and switch roles during subsequent sessions.
+This could offer a more immersive experience, as players would gain perspectives from both the Influencer and Journalist roles.

 The current game approach may unintentionally foster skepticism toward both true and false news, a common issue in misinformation pre-bunking interventions\cite{hameleers2023intended,modirrousta2023gamified}.
 While we believe that the benefits of promoting critical thinking towards sources are very important in prebunking interventions, we further recommend incorporating features that clearly differentiate high- and low-credibility sources during gameplay.